Welcome to Trace Your Ancestors

 If you have basic information about your parent’s and grandparent’s names, ages, and where they lived or were born, you will be able to work out approximate birth, marriage and death dates, and carry out an online database search.

 The results of the search may enable you to make an educated guess at the birth, marriage and death dates of their parents and grandparents.
 Work on the assumption that generational events roughly span 25 years.
-Eg your parents may have married approximately 25 years before you were born.
-This is more likely as you go further back – current trends are that couples have children much later in life and don’t always marry.
-Also, whatever the timezone you’re searching in, there will always be and will have been, teenage mothers/parents.
+Eg your parents may have been born approximately 25 years before you were born and their parents (your grandparents) 25 years before them, and so on.
+This is more likely to be useful as a basis for your researches as you go further back – current trends are that couples have children much later in life and don’t always marry.
+Also, whatever period you’re searching in, there will always be and will have been, teenage mothers/parents.

-Having searched for and found your ancestors in the indexes, you will then be able to order the birth, marriage or death certificate.
+Having searched for and found your ancestors in the indexes (online records of births, marriages and death records are available to search here), you will then be able to order and download the birth, marriage or death certificate.

-Civil Registration only began in 1837, so if you are searching dates prior to that, you will need to track down the relevant Parish Records.
+Civil Registration for births, marriages and deaths in England and Wales only began in 1837, so if you are searching dates prior to that, you will need to track down the relevant Parish Records.

 The information recorded during each census varies according to the year of the census and the first one to be of any value to tracing your ancestors and family history was the 1841 census.
 This was the first census to include individual’s names, but not the relationships of the individuals.
 Ages are rounded down to the nearest 5 years and the place of birth is simply whether or not the individual was born in that county or not.
 Although this is pretty limited information, it can provide clues for further research.